LurreMcFly/erp_prediction_contest/README.md

 Link to competition: https://ucsb-erp-contest.herokuapp.com/

-## Methods and Tools Used In Project
+## Tools and Methods Used In Project
-- Convolutional Neural Networks
-- Multiple Input Convolutional Neural Networks
-- Image Creation using Gramian Angular Fields
 - Pytorch
 - Fastai
+- Multiple and Single Input Convolutional Neural Networks
+- Image Creation using Gramian Angular Fields

 ## Aim
 Images are created using Gramian Angular Field [1] of time series data.
 Using Python, Fastai and Pytorch a Convolutional Neural Network is created to take multiple image imputs.